-- Notify the school of the student's medical diagnosis and prescribed medical treatments for severe allergies by completing the Individual Allergy Action Plan (IAAP) which is located in the medical records system.
+- Summit is a peanut, peanut butter and tree nut free campus.
+Children should not be sent to school with a snack or packed lunch that includes these items. - Notify the school of the student's medical diagnosis and prescribed medical treatments for severe allergies by completing the Individual Allergy Action Plan (IAAP) which is located in the medical records system.
 The IAAP must be completed and signed by both the parent and physician.
 It must include a current picture of the student and be completed by the first day of the academic year or immediately after new diagnosis. - Deliver all emergency medications to the nurse in original packaging.
 The medication consent form must be completed for each medication.
 If a student has permission from a physician to carry either an Epi-Pen/Auvi-Q or an inhaler for self-administration, the parent/guardian also agrees to provide the nurse with a back-up supply of medication prior to the beginning of the school year or immediately upon the occurrence of a new diagnosis.
 The parent also agrees to replace any medications upon expiration so that the school is never without usable medication.

-Edu icate the child in the self-management of his or her food allergy including: safe and unsafe foods strategies for avoiding exposure to unsafe foods symptoms of allergic reactions how and when to tell an adult they may be having an allergy-related problem how to read food labels (age appropriate)
+• Educate the child in the self-management of his or her food allergy including: safe and unsafe foods strategies for avoiding exposure to unsafe foods symptoms of allergic reactions how and when to tell an adult they may be having an allergy-related problem how to read food labels (age appropriate)

-• Setup an appointment with the nurse prior to the first day of the school year to discuss the IAAP, prescribed medications, medication consent form and whether the student is to sit at the "peanut free" table in the dining hall during the regular school day as well as any desire to have the faculty send out a class letter/email to other parents in class with the affected students in Montessori through Lower School.

-- Instruct faculty, coaches, and all after school activity coordinators that as the parent/guardian you will provide alternate snacks or treats as you feel necessary to be used in the classroom during regular snack time, class parties/celebrations, or during after hour school sponsored activities.
-We request all parents NOT to bring snacks that include peanuts or tree nuts. - Communicate all information about triggers and treatment surrounding the student's life threatening allergies to the appropriate District Transportation Supervisor who coordinates the student's bus service to and from school.
-For students who ride the Summit bus, contact Business Manager Bernadette Lottman (Ext.
+- Setup an appointment with the nurse prior to the first day of the school year to discuss the IAAP, prescribed medications, medication consent form and any desire to have the faculty send out a class letter/email to other parents in class with the affected students in Montessori through Lower School. - Instruct faculty, coaches, and all after school activity coordinators that as the parent/guardian you will provide alternate snacks or treats as you feel necessary to be used in the classroom during regular snack time, class parties/celebrations, or during after hour school sponsored activities.
+We request all parents NOT to bring snacks that include peanuts or tree nuts. - Communicate all information about triggers and treatment surrounding the student's lifethreatening allergies to the appropriate District Transportation Supervisor who coordinates the student's bus service to and from school.
+For students who ride the Summit bus, contact Business Operations Director Bernadette Lottman (Ext.
 301; Lottman_b@summitcds.org). - Report and encourage the student to report all threats or harassment associated with allergy related bullying immediately to the Division Director or Nurse. - Review and update the IAAP with the school staff, the student's physician and the student (if age appropriate) should a reaction occur.